 UnitedHealthcare sells its Medicare Advantage plans in every state except Alaska.

-Cigna only offers Medicare Advantage plans in the following 18 states and the District of Columbia in 2021:
+Cigna only offers Medicare Advantage plans in the following 18 states and the District of Columbia:

 - New Jersey